 Decision to dismiss the case without examining its merits

 The Complaints Board, the referring official appointed as the Head of Section of the Board, the FINE Managing Director or the Director can decide to dismiss a dispute without examining its merits as per Article 10 of these Regulations or on the grounds that the issue is not within FINE’s competence.

 Art.
 8 Quorum at the Complaints Boards

 The Complaints Boards are convened by their Chairperson or Vice Chairperson.
-The Banking and Insurance Complaints Board and the Section of the Insurance Complaints Board constitute a quorum when the Chairperson or Vice Chairperson and at least half of the Members are present.
+The Banking and Investment Complaints Boards and the individual Sections of the Insurance Complaints Board constitute a quorum when the Chairperson or Vice Chairperson and at least half of the Members are present.

 The Extended Section of the Insurance Complaints Board constitutes a quorum when the Chairperson of at least one other Section, the Chairperson or Vice Chairperson and two Members are present.